[University home]

 Langworthy and Royal Society Research Professor, graphene

-A reminder of Andre's 'levitation of a frog'.
+A reminder of Andre's 'levitation experiments'

-School of Mathematics, The University of Manchester, Oxford Road, Manchester, M13 9PL, UK | Contact details | Feedback
+Department of Mathematics, The University of Manchester, Oxford Road, Manchester, M13 9PL, UK | Contact details | Feedback

 Royal Charter Number: RC000797